badayvedat/badayvedat.github.io/pages/resume.md

 Software Engineer Intern, June 2022 - May 2023

 - Part of the Machine Learning Platform team, a team of engineers with different backgrounds and dedicated to build, operate scalable systems, platforms, and tools to enable the development and productionization of Machine Learning applications.
 The platform serves to 6 teams, and 70 users.
-- Implemented Machine Learning pipelines that processed data with **Spark**, executed within **SageMaker**, and scheduled with **Airflow**.
+- Implemented Machine Learning pipelines that processed data with **Spark**, executed within **SageMaker**, and orchestrated with **Airflow**.
-- Co-led integration of **Datahub**, a data catalog tool, resulting in improved governance, visibility, and lineage of artifacts generated within the Machine Learning platform.
+- Co-led integration of a data catalog tool, **Datahub**, resulting in improved governance, visibility, and lineage of artifacts generated within the Machine Learning platform.
-- Co-led **Model Registry** project, to keep store Machine Learning models in a centralized place.
+- Co-led **Model Registry** project to store Machine Learning models in a centralized place.
 Organized and led meetings with downstream teams, users, and different vendors.
 Documented every investigation, experiment and outcome.
-- • Implemented unit tests with **pytest**.
-Implemented **Github Actions** workflows in CI/CD processes to manage the deployment of new images into **Amazon ECR**.
+- • Implemented unit tests with **pytest**, and **Github Actions** workflows in CI/CD processes to manage integration and the deployment of new images into **Amazon ECR**.
 Used **Terraform** to manage the resources within the platform.
+- Actively participated in a Machine Learning Operations (**MLOps**) study club, strengthening knowledge of core components of Machine Learning platforms such as Feature Stores, Model Registries, and Experiment Tracking tools.

 ### SOMERA
 Software Engineer, August 2021 - June 2022